Z3TA/webide/README.txt

 You might get an error like this: unable to make backup link of './usr/bin/python2.7' before installing new version: Invalid cross-device link

 This is because the program is mounted in user dir's.
-Stop jzedit and then reboot the server to release all mountpoints.
+Stop webide and then reboot the server to release all mountpoints.